 Day 1 – Dublin Airport to Kilkenny

 Your first stop is the National Stud and Japanese Gardens where you can visit a Horse Museum tracing the history of the horse in Ireland.
-In fact the winner of the 2003 Californian ‘Breeders Cup Mile’ race is a National Stud horse, the 3rd in the last 9 years.
+In fact, the winner of the 2003 Californian ‘Breeders Cup Mile’ race is a National Stud horse, the 3rd in the last 9 years.
 The Japanese Gardens are located in the grounds of the Stud Farm and were created between 1906 and 1910.
-They were designed to symbolise the 'Life of Man' from the cradle to the grave.
+They were designed to symbolize the 'Life of Man' from the cradle to the grave.

 Day 2 – Kilkenny to Ballyseede, County Kerry

 This morning, travel from Kilkenny to the Kingdom of Kerry in Irelands spectacular South West.
 Your first stop is the Rock of Cashel in County Tipperary.
 Cashel was once the seat of the Kings of Munster and capital of this southern province.
-Kings of Ireland as well as Munster came to this spot and St. Patrick is known to have preached and converted the local King, Aenghus, here in the 5th Century.
+Kings of Ireland, as well as Munster, came to this spot and St. Patrick is known to have preached and converted the local King, Aenghus, here in the 5th Century.